stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Required Winter Conference

 Each of you must attend a brief winter conference with me and our teaching assistant during the first two weeks of class.
-During this meeting we will discuss the [Fall Reflection and Review](/courses/writing-2/quarterly-review/) assignment you completed last fall.
+During this meeting we will discuss the [Fall Reflection and Review](/courses/writing-2/quarterly-review/) assignment you completed last term.

 The meeting is also designed to discuss any concerns that you may have about the fall term or any goals that you may have going forward into the winter term.
 If there are particular things you would like to work on in your writing, please come prepared to discuss them.

 {{< hint note >}}
-<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> To sign up for a session, [use the schedule here](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).
+<span style="color: var(--independent)"><i class="fas fa-mitten"></i></span>  To sign up for a session, [use the schedule here](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).
 All meetings will be held in my office hour Zoom room (link in Canvas).

 {{< /hint >}}